-In our Big Island community, we face tough issues head-on, and we work hard to protect our community.
+In Oahu, there we face tough issues head-on, viagra and we work hard to protect our community.
 We believe that young adults smoking at more than twice the rate of our youth is an issue that must be addressed.
 If a person can make it to their 21st birthday without becoming addicted to tobacco, they are much more likely to live their entire lives tobacco-free.
 Let’s raise the age of sale—together.

 We should do everything we can to prevent smoking and other tobacco use among young people – it saves lives.

-65% of Hawaii Island voters support raising the legal sale age for tobacco products to age 21.
+71% of Oahu voters support raising the legal sale age for tobacco products to age 21.

 95% of all adult smokers start smoking before the age of 21.